RobSmyth/Git2SemVer.MSBuild.Fork/Documentation/GettingStarted/GettingStarted.md

 ### First build

-If you have not installed Git2SemVer and configured your test solution for solution versioning, do it now.
+If you have not installed Git2SemVer and configured your solution for solution versioning, do it now.
 Instructions are [here](#installing).

-Your test solution must be under Git revision control.
+Your solution must be under Git revision control and the commit of your last released build (if any) tagged with a [release version tag](xref:git2semver-release-version-tag) like `v0.18.2`.
+If no release version tag is found the build version will be `0.1.0`.

 Rebuild and you will see the generated version in compiler's output.
 It will be something like: